DarienLibrary/website_content/content/_finished/faq/faq.md

 <div class="panel-collapse collapse" id="collapse-v4-One">
 <div class="panel-body">

-We offer a wide variety of digital content: eBooks, eMagazines, Movies, Music, TV Shows, and Comics.
+We offer a wide variety of digital content: e-Books, eMagazines, Movies, Music, TV Shows, and Comics.
 Visit the [e-Books & Downloads](/digital "e-Books & Downloads") to learn more.

 </div>
 </div>